ankdesh/LearnTry/arch/riscv-mubench/README.md

 ## test_btb_force_misspredict.c
 *Expected Observation:* Changes target of call everytime leading to misprediction of target everytime (assuming single entry for each target).

+## test_icache_complusory_miss_all_lines.c
+*Test case* Try to make all the lines in icache to miss once due to compulsory miss.
+It creates a functions of 64B size using careful calibration.
+An array of 1000 such functions are called in sequence, leading to all compulsory miss (all funcs are in same section in sequence - verified by looking at asm) for each cacheline.

+## test_icache_stress_hits.c
+*Test case* Randomly make hits to all the lines.
+It creates a functions of 64B size using careful calibration.
+An array of 1000 such functions are called first called sequentially to fill the icache, then the functions are called randomly 10000 times.
+Almost all (statistically) random call should be a hit in the icache.

+## ld_test_icache_conflit_miss.c
+*Test case* Make the conflict miss from a set.
+This test can also used as template to test replacement policy, if required.
+It places functions far apart using linker scripts so that the functions are assigned to same cache set.
+Accessing more than 4 should lead to conflict miss in ICache

+## ld_test_icache_far_apart_indirect_jumps.c
+*Test case* Test the Icache capability to handle indirect jumps to widely seaparated functions.
+Uses linker script to place functions far apart in memory.